ibm-cloud-docs/Registry/delete-data.md

 Scan results, aggregated at a data center level, are processed to produce anonymized metrics to operate and improve the service.
 Scan results are deleted 30 days after they are generated.
 For more information, see [Data protection](/docs/Registry?topic=va-va_index#about_data_protection).

-Do not put personal information into any field or location that Vulnerability Advisor processes, as identified in the preceding list.
+Do not put personal information into any field or location that {{site.data.keyword.registrylong_notm}} processes, as identified in the preceding list.
 {: important}

 ## Deleting your data